US-Canada Tariffs: More than just economics in the oyster industry

 For example, US Connecticut oysters offer a larger size and a unique brine compared to Canada’s Prince Edward Island (PEI) oysters, which are smaller and tend to have a meatier bite and sweeter finish.

-Oyster shuckers and restaurateurs in both countries see tremendous value in the diversity of options on a menu.
-It gives restaurant patrons a unique and engaging experience, especially as movements like oyster education and careers like oyster sommeliers (some call it mermmeliers) take off - enhancing the appreciation of “merroir” or the tastes, textures, environmental factors and farming practices that go into an oyster's alchemy.
+Oyster shuckers and restaurateurs in both countries see tremendous value in menu options.
+Restaurant patrons want an engaging experience, especially as oyster tasting and education like Oyster Master Guild take off - enhancing the appreciation of “merroir” or the tastes, textures, environmental factors and farming practices that go into an oyster's alchemy.

 Canadians come together like no other

-These tariffs are about more than additional costs and supply chain disruptions.
-Oyster experts are turned off by the negative rhetoric from US politicians.
+Oyster patrons are turned off by the negative rhetoric from US politicians.
 The feelings these comments provoke run counter to an oyster menu’s success.

-“This is distracting and insulting, and Canadians are a people that come together like no other,” said Award-winning oyster shucker Daniel Notkin who buys oysters for his five-star restaurant Le 9e Restaurant Ile de France commented.
+“This is distracting and insulting, and Canadians are a people that come together like no other,” said Notkin.

 He’s seeing a drastic change in consumer preferences - with “fifty percent of our clients asking for Canada-only products.”
-Even The Financial Times reported that Canadians are more united than ever against America’s unprovoked antagonism and negativity.
+Even The Financial Times reported that Canadians are more united than against America’s unprovoked trade war.

-“It’s a shoot-from-the-hip, thoughtless style of leadership that turns Canadians off,” says Emmy-winning food and travel journalist Michael-Ann Rowe, who imports Canadian oysters and runs her own channel, The Fishionista.
+“It’s a shoot-from-the-hip, thoughtless style of leadership, with no mind to what trading with Canada means,” says Emmy-winning food and travel journalist Michael-Ann Rowe, who spearheads the annual Canadian Festival, NYC.

 "If everything goes into full effect with the tariffs, we may move to all Canadian oysters.
 American oysters will become too expensive for distributors, and now consumers don’t want them either," Notkin added.

-For US policy, this will go counter to its intended impact.
-US oyster farmers and distributors may see parts of their industry shrink because their ability to export oysters to Canada will disappear - a buyer their business models rely on.
+For US policy, this runs counter to its intended impact.
+US oyster exporters and their distributors may see parts of their industry shrink because of disappearing opportunities to Canada.

 The smallest player takes the hardest hit